vanderbilt-redcap/external-module-framework-docs/README.md

 Contributions (new features, bugfixes, etc.) to the External Module Framework code repo are welcome too!
 To gain access to that repo, email your GitHub username to `mark.mcever@vumc.org`.
 Once you have access, read [the that repo's constribution instructions](https://github.com/vanderbilt-redcap/external-module-framework/blob/testing/CONTRIBUTING.md).

+### Documentation Backstory

+This documentation was moved from the private REDCap Core & External Module Framework repos to this public repo to make it possible to share universal links to specific parts of the documentation, and to reduce barriers for community contribution.
+We considered hosting these docs at `redcap.vanderbilt.edu/docs`, but decided that using GitHub directly would be most likely to encourage contributions.
+A copy of these docs is also included in the External Module Framework repo via [git-subrepo](https://github.com/ingydotnet/git-subrepo), to ensure that any find/replace actions also update the docs.
+Over time, we may want to consider moving other developer docs here from REDCap core.

 Framework Features | Descriptions
 -|-
 [Module Pages](pages.md) | Modules can provide their own pages to perform any arbitrary actions